-When you learn to recognize suckers, you’re ready to manage them.
+When you learn to recognize plant suckers, you’re ready to manage them.
 You can keep them when you want them, remove them when you don’t, and prevent them from occurring frequently.

-Avoiding Suckering Plants
+Don't Plant Suckering Plants

 Keeping Your Plants Healthy

-Most trees and shrubs are capable of suckering, but when healthy, they don't sucker often.
-Stress awaken the sucker response in almost all of them.
+Most trees and shrubs can produce suckers, but they don't often sucker when healthy.
+Stress awakens the sucker response in almost all of them.
 Factors most likely to cause plant suckering are:

 Removing Suckers on Roses and Other Grafted Plants

-Once you determine that you have a sucker, get a firm grip on it and tear it out by (a leather-gloved) hand.
+Once you see a plant sucker, get a firm grip on it and tear it out by (a leather-gloved) hand.
 Tearing rather than cutting the sucker rips out the basal dormant buds that would otherwise be left behind to awaken and form new suckers.
 The earlier you do this, the easier it is.

-If your rose is a shrub or “old garden” rose type, it is likely to be growing on its own roots, not a grafted rootstock, so its suckers are just a normal nuisance like those of other plants, and you can remove them as you do on any non-grafted plant.
+If your rose is a shrub or “old garden” rose type, it is likely to be growing on its own roots, not a grafted rootstock, so its suckers are just a regular nuisance like those of other plants, and you can remove them as you do on any non-grafted plant.

 Removing Suckers on Non-Grafted Plants